flaf/miscellaneous/puppet/modules/moo/README.md

 The parameter `make_backups` is a boolean.
-If set to `true`, the backups via the cron task will be enabled, if set to `false` the cron task is just removed and there will be no backups of the moodles at all.
+If set to `true`, the backups via the cron task will be enabled, if set to `false` the cron task is just removed and there will be no backup of the moodles at all.
 The default of this parameter is `false` (ie no backups enabled).